 Step 1- The main focus of the website

 The first thing to be clear on is the purpose of the website.
 Is it a B2B or B2C website or does it need to service both businesses and consumers?
-For example, if you want to focus on B2B lead generation then the HubSpot CMS is likely going to be your best option, however, if you’re looking to create an ecommerce site then Shopify or Magento will be better suited, potentially with a HubSpot integration for even more power.
+For example, if you want to focus on B2B lead generation then the HubSpot CMS is likely going to be your best option, however, if you’re looking to create an Ecommerce site then Shopify or Magento will be better suited, potentially with a HubSpot integration for even more power.

 Step 2 - Scale of the project

-Do you have an idea for how big the website is going to be? i.e., how many pages or products.
-What are your plans for growth in the short, medium and long term and how will they impact on your site?
+Do you have an idea of how big the website is going to be? i.e., how many pages or products.
+What are your plans for growth in the short, medium and long term and how will they impact your site?
 How important is your site in terms of your leads or sales generation strategy?
 What do you need/want the site to do for you?
 It’s important to look ahead so that you can make a decision on a CMS that will continue to be a good fit and support your business growth into the future

-If you’re unsure what kind of scale your site needs to be to perform at its best or whether it is likely to be a large or small website, then why not reach out and let us help advise you on which platform is likely to be the best fit for your organisation?
+If you’re unsure what kind of scale your site needs to be to perform at its best or whether it is likely to be a large or small website, then why not reach out and let us help advise you on which platform is likely to be the best fit for your organisation.

-Step 3 - Integrations
+Step 3 - CMS platform integrations

 It’s important to review your existing setup at this point – do you have an existing website?
 How will your new website fit in with the rest of your tech stack?
 Are there specific functionalities or integrations that you plan to use?

 When we talk about tech stack, we are referring to the other technology you use in your business that may need to be integrated with or talk to your website in some way.
 That might be your email sending platform like MailChimp, your blog or perhaps your accountancy or stock management software.
 For B2B organisations you will need to think about your marketing, sales and service offerings and how these can be integrated with your website to make the very best use of the technologies available to you.
-For B2C and ecommerce you will need to consider logistics, fulfilment and CRM (Customer Relationship Management), by the way, HubSpot’s offers a free CRM that can be used as a standalone platform or integrated with its other platforms, as a powerful tool to manage contacts effectively.
+For B2C and Ecommerce you will need to consider logistics, fulfilment and CRM (Customer Relationship Management), by the way, HubSpot’s offers a free CRM that can be used as a standalone platform or integrated with its other platforms, as a powerful tool to manage contacts effectively.

 If you are unsure of which bits of your tech stack are relevant or how they currently integrate we can help you map it all out.
 We have a lot of experience when it comes to auditing tech stacks and we can walk you through the process and help you avoid common pitfalls and costly oversights as well as help you find ways to streamline and improve the efficiency of the tech you have.
-Talk to our team today to find out what we can do to help.

-Step 4 – Implementation and Ongoing Management
+Step 4 – CMS implementation and ongoing management

 Think about who will build the website and how it will be managed moving forward.
 Some of these platforms will require development work beyond the initial build whilst others will be manageable by your in-house team.
 Your decision will be influenced by your in-house resources, your plans for change/growth as well as the ways you want to use the site.
 Each CMS operates slightly differently so choosing the one that best fits your needs is crucial to getting maximum adoption.

-With options like HubSpot the CMS is so tightly integrated with your marketing and sales tools that the ongoing management is largely integrated into your standard processes.
+With options like HubSpot, the CMS is so tightly integrated with your marketing and sales tools that the ongoing management is largely integrated into your standard processes.